-The primary prey of the Ferruginous Hawk are rabbits (Lepus spp.), ground squirrels (Spermophilus spp.), and prairie dogs (Cynomys sp.).
-Populations and the reproduction of this hawk can fluctuate with the availability of these prey.
-In winter Ferruginous Hawks typically aggregate where ground squirrels and especially prairie dogs are numerous.
-They are “sit-and-wait” hunters, and groups of 5 to 10 birds will often perch in and around prairie-dog towns.
+The primary prey of the Ferruginous Hawk are jackrabbits (Lepus spp.), ground squirrels (Urocitellus spp.), and prairie dogs (Cynomys spp.), and populations and reproduction can fluctuate with the availability of these prey.
+During winter, the species typically aggregates where ground squirrels and especially prairie dogs are numerous.
+The Ferruginous Hawk is a “sit-and-wait” hunter, and individuals often perch in and around prairie dog towns.

 Named in 1884 by George Robert Gay (1), Arthur Cleveland Bent’s (2) description of the Ferruginous Hawk captures the essence of this raptor: a “splendid hawk, the largest, most powerful, and grandest of our buteos, a truly regal bird.
 One who knows it in life cannot help being impressed with its close relationship to the Golden Eagle (Aquila chrysaetos), which is not much more than a glorified Buteo.
 Both species have feathered tarsi, both build huge nests on cliffs and in trees, and both lay eggs that are very similar except in size; the food habits, flight, behavior, and voice of the two are much alike.”